2. Who is CRM software for?

 In order to truly personalise the customer experience, businesses need to ensure that each interaction is defined by the customer themselves.
 61% of millennials are happy to share personal data that leads to a more personalised shopping experience, and it’s this cohort that is embracing the benefits of hyper-personalisation.

 Hyper-personalisation can refer to actually customising products; offering particular products in particular locations based on what’s trending; leveraging omnichannel data to personalise communications; or real-time engagement.
+84% of customers say being treated like a person, not a number, is very important to them.
+The meaningful engagement offered by hyper-personalisation can lead to an improved customer experience, coupling user satisfaction with improved sales.

 3. AI-Powered CRMs can improve decision-making and productivity.